lance-kawa/railway-mkdocs/README.md

 ## Quickstart

-Edit the `mkdocs.yml` to customize your documentation, learn more on [squidfunk.github.io/mkdocs-material][Material for MkDocs]
+Edit the `mkdocs.yml` to customize your documentation, learn more on [Material for MkDocs](squidfunk.github.io/mkdocs-material)

 ``` yaml
 theme: